 Who else will be travelling with me?

 Tanzanian Immersion is for the young and young-at-heart.
-Most participants range from 16 to early 20’s but frequently include adults who travel with their kids or come on their own.
-We believe the quality of people that share this adventure is perhaps it’s greatest strength.
+Most participants range from 16/17 to late 20’s but frequently includes parents and young at heart adults.
+We believe the quality of people that share this adventure is perhaps its greatest strength.
 You are welcome to invite friends and family to share this extraordinary adventure with you!

 How fit do I need to be for Kilimanjaro?